Sarah Connor (Terminator): Terminator: Dark Fate (2019)

-Hamilton reprises the part of Sarah Connor as the lead character in the 2019 film Terminator: Dark Fate, an alternate sequel to Terminator 2 (resulting in the ignoring the events of Terminator 3 and Terminator Salvation).
+Hamilton reprises the part of Sarah Connor as the lead character in the 2019 film Terminator: Dark Fate, a direct sequel to Terminator 2 (thus ignoring the events of Terminator 3 and Terminator Salvation).
 In this timeline, the rise of Skynet is averted, but it dispatched various other Terminators into the past prior to its erasure from history, with the result that John was killed by another T-800 in Guatemala in 1998.
 Grieving and bitter, Sarah succumbs to alcoholism, and spends the intervening decades hunting down other Terminators based on anonymous texts sent by an unknown figure that direct her to the time and place that they will arrive, allowing her to eliminate them before they can pose a threat.
 Since the attack on Cyberdyne Systems, Sarah is wanted by the entire United States' authorities.

 In 2020, the latest such message eventually leads her to the Rev-9 in Mexico City.
 Sarah disables the Rev-9 and rescues Daniella "Dani" Ramos as well as her protector, Grace, an augmented soldier and Dani's adopted daughter from the future.
 Sarah learns that the Rev-9 has been sent by another A.I., Legion, to kill Dani, as she is destined to lead the human resistance against the Legion's machines following the AI takeover, which Sarah and John merely postponed by destroying Cyberdyne Systems' technology.
 GPS coordinates tattooed onto Grace are revealed to match the source of Sarah's texts, with the group's efforts to track this source revealing that it is the T-800 that killed John.
 Having completed its primary mission and finding out that Skynet's existence had been erased, it learned from humanity, formed a family and developed a form of conscience, which led it to attempt to make amends with Sarah by sending her the texts so that she could destroy the arriving Terminators and stop their technology being used to rebuild Skynet.
 This Terminator, now known as Carl, joins them to stop the Rev-9, though Sarah still vows to destroy him after they defeat the Rev-9 for killing John.
 In a final confrontation in a hydroelectric dam, the Rev-9 is destroyed but Carl and Grace are killed in the process.
 After Dani vows not to let Grace die again, Sarah vows to prepare her for the coming battle against Legion as she once did with John.

+Hamilton was 62 when she reprised her role.
+Her return marked a rare occurrence of an aged female action hero in cinema, an idea that producer James Cameron was interested in exploring.